 Chicken Stock Concentrate

-• Remove sausage* from casing; discard casing. • Heat a drizzle of olive oil in a large, preferably ovenproof, pan over medium-high heat.
-Add sausage and cook, breaking up meat into pieces, until browned, 4-5 minutes. • Stir in celery and scallion whites; cook, stirring, until veggies are slightly softened and sausage is cooked through, 2-3 minutes. • Stir in half the Cajun Spice (all for 4 servings) and season with salt and pepper; cook until fragrant, 30-60 seconds more.
+• Heat a drizzle of olive oil in a large, preferably ovenproof, pan over medium-high heat.
+Add sausage* and cook, breaking up meat into pieces, until browned, 4-5 minutes. • Add celery and scallion whites; cook, stirring, until veggies are slightly softened and sausage is cooked through, 2-3 minutes. • Season with half the Cajun Spice Blend (all for 4 servings), salt, and pepper; cook, stirring, until fragrant, 30-60 seconds more.

-• Add stock concentrate and 1⁄3 cup water (½ cup for 4 servings) to pan with sausage mixture; simmer until slightly thickened, 1-2 minutes. • Add cooked rice; stir until thoroughly combined.
+• Add stock concentrate and 1⁄3 cup water (½ cup for 4 servings) to pan with sausage mixture; simmer, stirring occasionally, until slightly thickened, 1-2 minutes. • Add cooked rice; stir until thoroughly combined.
 Turn off heat. • Once bell peppers are done, remove from oven.
 Carefully flip and stuff each half with as much filling as will fit. • Place stuffed peppers in pan with remaining filling, nestling each into mixture.
-(TIP: If your pan isn’t ovenproof, transfer mixture to a small baking dish and arrange stuffed pepper halves in there.)
+(TIP: If your pan isn’t ovenproof, transfer stuffed peppers and extra filling to a small baking dish.)
 Evenly sprinkle with pepper jack.

-• Bake stuffed peppers on middle rack until cheese has melted, 3-4 minutes. • Meanwhile, in a small bowl, combine sour cream with hot sauce to taste.
+• Bake stuffed peppers on middle rack until cheese melts, 3-4 minutes. • Meanwhile, in a small bowl, combine sour cream with hot sauce to taste.
 Add water 1 tsp at a time until mixture reaches a drizzling consistency.

 • Divide remaining filling between plates and top with stuffed peppers.
 Drizzle with hot sauce crema and garnish with scallion greens.
 Serve with any remaining hot sauce on the side.